yvind/las-crs/README.md

+This has been upstreamed to [las-rs](https://crates.io/crates/las) and will not be maintained anymore

 Small library for getting the CRS in the form of a EPSG code from lidar files.

 Either call `ParseEpsgCRS::get_epsg_crs` on a `las::Header` or use one of